percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    for your |MySQL| server, so it should be read from :file:`my.cnf` if that exists; otherwise you must specify it on the command line.

+   When combined with the :option:`xtrabackup --copy-back` or :option:`xtrabackup --move-back` option, :option:`xtrabackup --datadir` refers to the destination directory.

 .. option:: --decompress

    Decompresses all files with the :file:`.qp` extension in a backup previously